beldenge/Zenith/README.md

  - extensible
  - flexible: can be used as a web UI, command-line app, or REST API

 The aim of this project is to provide a complete tool with that is easy to use for somewhat technical people in solving ciphers.
 It is highly configurable but has sensible defaults.
-The specific motivation for this project is in deciphering the Zodiac 340 cipher.

 # How-to
 ### Prerequisites